kwilteam/kwil-js/MIGRATING.md

 Below is a list of all key changes from the [Kwil v3 SDK](https://www.npmjs.com/package/kwil).

-Note that this SDK must be used with a Kwil Daemon that is running the CometBFT Release (September 2023).
+Note that this SDK must be used with a Kwil Daemon that is running the CometBFT Release (Kwil Daemon v0.6.0+).
 If you are not using the CometBFT Release, please use [Kwil v3](https://www.npmjs.com/package/kwil).

 ## Breaking Changes